 Melted Crayon Eggs from Jenna Burger

-Love this idea of melting crayons on the still-hot surface of hard-boiled eggs straight from the pot.
+Love this idea of melting crayons on the still-hot surface of hard-boiled eggs straight from the pot (pictured above).
 Simple and effective – but maybe not the best activity for the youngest kids as they’ll be dealing with super-hot eggs!

 What to Do: After hard-boiling the eggs, carefully transfer them, still hot, back to the egg carton so you can work with them without touching them.
 Choose one crayon to be the base color, and color the whole egg with it, pressing the crayon against the shell to melt it.
 Next, choose a contrasting color to scribble over the base, and create a swirly design.
 Refrigerate to set the colors.